 First, it's important to understand that travel insurance and health insurance offer two different types of products.

 - Unforeseen circumstances such as trip cancellations and delays

 - Emergency medical treatment

-Note: Most travel insurance plans tend to place a limit on the amount of time that you can remain out of the country whilst still being covered, so it’s not typically suited for long term travelers.
+Note: Most travel insurance plans tend to place a limit on the amount of time that you can remain out of the country whilst still being covered, so it’s not typically suited for long term travellers.

 Health insurance is designed to provide digital nomads with accessible treatment options for both minor and major healthcare needs.
 It typically includes coverage for: